awsdocs/amazon-ec2-user-guide/doc_source/ri-market-general.md

 ### Bank account for disbursement<a name="ri-market-concepts-bank"></a>

 AWS must have your bank information in order to disburse funds collected when you sell your Reserved Instance\.
 The bank you specify must have a US address\.
+For more information, see [Additional seller requirements for paid products](https://docs.aws.amazon.com/marketplace/latest/userguide/user-guide-for-sellers.html#additional-seller-requirements-for-paid-products) in the *AWS Marketplace Seller Guide*\.

 **To register a default bank account for disbursements**